LifeFone Medical Alert System Review 2025

-Our tech experts found that LifeFone’s systems are easy to use and offer plenty of options for at-home and on-the-go protection.
+Our tech experts found that LifeFone’s systems are easy to use, with plenty of options for at-home and on-the-go protection.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-LifeFone’s first medical alert system was launched back in the 1970s, and their products have evolved considerably over the last 40 years.
+LifeFone launched their first medical alert system in the 1970s, and their products have evolved considerably over the past 50 years.
 LifeFone now also offers GPS options that run on cellular networks for more flexibility.
-LifeFone is recognized by many leaders in senior health, including the American Stroke Association.
+LifeFone earned an A+ rating and accreditation by the Better Business Bureau.

-For this year’s review, I tested LifeFone’s at-home system, plus with the At-Home & On-the-Go, VIP flex package with fall detection.
-After testing out LifeFone’s products, I give my stamp of approval for usability, price, and transparency (no hidden fees here).
-Here's everything you need to know about LifeFone from the sign-up process and discounts to setup and testing.
+For this year’s review, I tested LifeFone’s At-Home Cellular system and the At-Home & On-the-Go VIP Flex package with fall detection.
+After testing LifeFone’s products, I give my stamp of approval for usability, price and transparency (no hidden fees here).
+Here's everything you need to know about LifeFone and how they stack up to the best medical alert brands, from the sign-up process and discounts to setup and testing.

 Pros About LifeFone